opencor/opencor/src/plugins/api/libSBML/README.txt

+We build our own copy of libSBML, which requires the following:
+ - libSBML's source code (see http://sourceforge.net/projects/sbml/files/libsbml/).

-We build our own copy of libSBML.
-Using cmake-gui on Windows or ccmake on Linux / OS X, you want to:
+From there, using cmake-gui on Windows or ccmake on Linux / OS X, we want to:
  - Customise libSBML:
     ===> WITH_CPP_NAMESPACE=ON
     ===> WITH_SWIG=OFF